Disruptive Market Innovation Through Design

 The programme is convened by Tim Corvin.
 Tim has over 20 years’ successful experience as an innovation and design consultant within leading international brand innovation and design agencies, working with global and regional clients including Unilever, Heineken, GlaxoSmithKline, Carlsberg and P&G. He has developed expertise in establishing and developing collaborative relationships and leading complex international multi-disciplinary innovation and branding projects, including new product development and creating 360-degree brand experiences, encompassing brand positioning and identity to maximise engagement in physical retail and on-trade channels.

-More recently, Tim has led the Innovation Design Engineering (IDE) Master’s Programme at the Royal College of Art and Imperial College, and played a key role in establishing the RCA’s collaboration with the University of Tokyo – RCA–IIS Tokyo Design Lab.
+Tim has led the Innovation Design Engineering (IDE) Master’s programme at the Royal College of Art and Imperial College, and played a key role in establishing the RCA’s collaboration with the University of Tokyo – RCA–IIS Tokyo Design Lab.

 Activities will be intense and stimulating but no prior knowledge or experience is required.
 Innovation is driven by difference and diversity, and we welcome people from all disciplines and backgrounds.